January 14, 2026

 4. Infrastructure and Range Anxiety

 The availability of ~170,000 public chargers in the U.S. (growing 20% annually) is crucial for EV adoption.
-However, limited charging access in rural areas constrains secondhand EV demand.
+However, limited charging access in rural areas constrains EV demand in the secondhand car market.
 Older EVs with <100-mile ranges struggle to find buyers compared to newer 300+ mile models.

 5. Market Segmentation

 Premium EVs (e.g., Tesla, Rivian) retain value due to brand strength and tech features, while affordable models (e.g., Chevy Bolt, Hyundai Kona Electric) are gaining traction among cost-conscious buyers.
-Luxury ICE vehicles may face declining demand as consumers shift to EVs.
+Luxury ICE vehicles may face declining demand as consumers shift to EVs in the secondhand car market.

 6. Battery Health Transparency